Will I always have anxiety?

 You will – without a doubt – occasionally feel anxious.
 This is an unavoidable part of life.
 Life is scary, terrifying even sometimes.
 We all get scared, and so will you.

-But you want to know if your disabling anxiety will come back.
-And, we’re afraid, there’s no definite answer for that.
+But you want to know if your disabling anxiety will come back, there’s no definite answer for that.

 “If you had a specific phobia, or Post Traumatic Stress Disorder, then it is possible to be ‘cured’ of it,” says Dr Rick Norris, a chartered psychologist who works with anxiety sufferers.
 “But if you have chronic anxiety, then you’re likely to be more prone to worry and you’ll have to manage that.
 This doesn’t mean it will forever blight your life, though.”